Generalized topological bulk-edge correspondence in bulk-Hermitian continuous systems with non-Hermitian boundary conditions: Recap of the Hermitian shallow-water model

 Of course by taking the square we have added artificial solutions, so after finding the roots numerically we need to check their validity by plugging them into Eq. (\ref{eq:omega_eq_with_kappa}) and verifying that $\re{\kappa_{j}}>0$.

 We shortly address the cases either of $u_{0}=0$ or $v_{0}=0$.
-We find that only $v_{0}=0$ complies with the boundary condition, and leads to $\omega=-k_{x}$, which is a mode that is independent of the parameter $a$.
+We find that only $v_{0}=0$ complies with the boundary condition, and leads to $\omega=-k_{x}$, which is the well-known Kelvin wave.
 The requirement of $\re{\k_{j}}>0$ leads to the constraint that this mode is defined only for $k_{x}\in\left[-k_{0},k_{0}\right],k_{0}\equiv\sqrt{f/\nu}$ (see Ref. \citep{Tauber2020}).
-We will see this parameter-independent mode persists for all following cases.
+We will see this parameter-independent mode persists for all following cases, independent of the parameters of the boundary conditions.
+Here, for (\ref{eq:boundary_cond}), we see that $v_{0}=0$ everywhere means that the boundary condition reduces to $\do_{x}u|_{y=0}=0$, and indeed any mode that obeys this condition is independent of the parameter $a$.